luckyAkbar/covid19-API/README.md

 ## I want to sai Hi to everyone reading this file, especially for Nodeflux's interenship selection teams!

 ### Technologies
-- This API was build with Javascript on NodeJS environtment with ExpressJS framework
+- This API was build with Javascript on NodeJS environment with ExpressJS framework